Microsoft-TrainingKits/HOL-Windows8NotificationsHTMLJS/Docs/JS/HOL.md

 	_Pushing Notifications_

-	>**Note:** If you re-register your channel from your client app while this page is open it is worthwhile refreshing the page to ensure that you have captured the latest channel uri.
+	> **Note:** If you re-register your channel from your client app while this page is open it is worthwhile refreshing the page to ensure that you have captured the latest channel uri.

-1. You can now send your first toast notification to this channel.
-Click on the **Send Notification** button to open the notifications template dialog window.
+1. You can now send your first _toast_ notification to this channel.
+Click **Send Notification** button to open the notifications template dialog window.
 1. Select **Toast** in the first drop-down list and then select the **ToastImageAndText01** template.
 1. Configure the template column with your Square **WindowsAzureLogo.png** and type some text into **Regular text** as per below: